-The Chai's Choice Front Range is another popular harness that's great for jogging.
+The Chai's Choice No-Pull is another popular harness that's great for jogging.
 With its padded and adjustable design, it provides a snug fit for your dog.
 It's also durable and has a useful handle for when you need extra control.

 Like the Ruffwear, the harness has padding on the chest, back and stomach.
 There are also two leash attachment points and a range of colors available.
 A bonus is the front attachment is made from strong metal rather than fabric, so it's more secure and less likely to break.

 One of the great things about the Chai's Choice is the quality of the construction.
 The exterior is made from a scratch-resistant material, which is great for running off-road.
 There's also reflective nylon webbing and the harness has plenty of reinforced stitching for greater durability.
 As you would expect from a harness suitable for running, there are several adjustment points.

 A minor drawback of the Chai's Choice is the handle is relatively small.
 This means it's only good for minor corrections.
 The harness also doesn't cover enough of the dog's body to make it safe to pick him up using just the handle.